 How can I take a condom off without it ripping the hair off of my penis?
 I have considered shaving and other hair removal methods, but rejected them on the basis that the solution is nearly as painful and/or troublesome as the problem.
 The pain caused by this problem can kill the mood real quickly even if my partner and I are ready for more.

 Ouch!
-What a nusiance, and a buzz-kill.
+What a nusiance — and a buzzkill.
 Before you shave, try this: Smear a little water-based lube on your penis or around the ring on the inside of a rolled-up condom before you put it on.
 This may make for more comfortable and uninterrupted pleasure when you take it off.
 Keep in mind, a snugly fitting condom should remain snug throughout the motion, pressure and friction produced during sex — even with that extra dab of lube.

 Why not try this option out first by yourself — maybe when you masturbate — by simulating movements and the grasp felt when you're inside your partner?
 Afterwards, slowly roll or slide the condom off from the base of your penis to see if this solves the pubic hair-pulling problem.
-Gently stretching the tighter ring at the open end of the condom slightly out and away from the shaft of your penis, and then running lubed thumbs along your penis between it and the condom as you remove it, can also help to prevent some of those locks from getting caught up in a latex lawnmower.
+Try gently stretching the tighter ring at the open end of the condom slightly out and away from the shaft of your penis, and then running lubed thumbs along your penis between it and the condom as you remove it.
+This can also help to prevent some of those locks from getting caught up in a latex lawnmower.
 As always, you and your partner can experiment with these options together.

 If the "ripping" situation persists beyond your comfort zone, you might revisit voluntary hair reduction or removal.
-Reading the related archived Q&As might ease your concerns about what's known in the biz as "pubic hairdressing."Alice!
+Reading the related Q&As might ease your concerns about what's known in the biz as "pubic hairdressing."Alice!